What is the link between extradition and mutual assistance?

-This article provides an overview of the numbers of extradition and mutual assistance requests made and received during the 2016–17 financial year, as provided by the Attorney General’s Department.
+This article provides an overview of the numbers of extradition and mutual assistance requests made and received during the 2018–19 financial year, as provided by the Attorney General’s Department in its annual report.

 Extradition requests made by Australia

-During the 2016–17 financial year Australia made 7 new extradition requests to other countries.
+During the reporting period Australia made 10 new extradition requests to other countries.
+Four requests were granted: